iitpkd/courses/cse/CS100 Introduction to Programming.md

 *Computer representation of integers:* signed and unsigned integers, ranges and overflow, *Different data types:*  floating point representations, precision and range, error in representation

-*Functions with different parameter types and return types *,user defined data types for data abstraction.
+*Functions with different parameter types and return types* , user defined data types for data abstraction.

 Recommended programming language to be used for instruction is C.